simongravelle/lammps-input-files/water-vapour-interface/README.md

 ### Description

 Molecular dynamics simulation of a slab of water in contact with vacuum.
 The water model is TIP4P/2005.
-The temperature is increased from 20°C to 400°C. The total duration of the simulation is 0.1 nanosecond.
+The surface tension is measured from the difference between the stresses normal and parallel to the liquid-vapour interface.

 ![Algorithm schema](./water-vapour.png)